-When it comes to optimizing your hearing, you have several different devices from which to choose, from several different brands.
-Though making comparisons between brands and models takes time and research, it’s important that you make thorough comparisons so you can ultimately choose the best device for you.
-To help you in your search, we’ve narrowed down your options to two top brands: Phonak and Oticon.
+When it comes to optimizing your hearing, there are many high-quality hearing aids to choose from.
+Although making comparisons between brands and models takes time and research, it’s important that you make thorough comparisons so you can ultimately choose the best device for you.
+In this article, we’ll take a closer look at two top brands: Phonak and Oticon.

 In terms of features, Phonak and Oticon are fairly competitive.
 For instance, Oticon was the first hearing aid company to offer devices that could connect to the internet via IFTTT, a web-based network that lets users create automated tasks.
 For example, if you have smart devices, your hearing aids can be triggered to activate a certain sound setting when you enter your home.
-Oticon users can stream the sound from their televisions directly to their hearing aids and even use their aids as smart home control devices in some instances.
+Oticon users can also stream the sound from their televisions directly to their hearing aids.

 As a company focused on innovation, Oticon’s solutions truly are miracle workers.
 The company’s hearing aids provide clear, rich sound to those with even the most profound hearing loss and drowns out a significant amount of background noise.

 Both Phonak and Oticon offer comprehensive resources on their websites, which helpfully categorize common FAQs and concerns.
-Phonak comes with a support app that provides step-by-step guidance for handling, maintenance and customization.
-Oticon’s Genie does more or less the same, except it doesn’t come in app form.
-You can also contact both companies via email or a 1-800 number.
+Phonak comes with a support app that provides step-by-step guidance for handling, maintenance, and customization.
+Oticon’s app does more or less the same.
+You can also contact either company through their dedicated customer support lines.

 Costs and Pricing

 The cost of each company’s hearing aids varies depending on the device model a user chooses to get.
-Neither company advertises cost on their website, but the price range, based on outside data, is $1,600 to $4,200 for Phonak and $1,175 to $3,810 for Oticon.
+Neither company advertises cost on their website, but the price range, in our experience, is $1,400 to $3804 for Phonak and $1,175 to $3,810 for Oticon.
 While there are certainly more affordable hearing aids out there, the prices of these two companies are equivalent.

 What We Think

-When it comes to quality products, there is no doubt in our minds that both of these brands can provide stellar solutions for those with hearing loss.
+When it comes to choosing a hearing aid, there is no doubt in our minds that both of these brands can provide stellar solutions for those with hearing loss.
 With that said, the brand to place your trust in is all dependent upon your needs and lifestyle.

-Phonak offers a range of products in a variety of shapes, sizes and colors.
-If you do not want others to know you wear a hearing aid, this brand has you covered, as it innovated the world’s only 100% invisible hearing aid.
+Phonak offers a range of products in a variety of shapes, sizes, and colors.
+If you do not want others to know you wear a hearing aid, this brand has you covered, as it innovated the world’s first completely invisible hearing aid.
 Its technology is advanced, and its features are user-friendly.
-In terms of cost, its models are slightly less expensive than Oticon’s.
+In terms of cost, its models are ever-so-slightly less expensive than Oticon’s.